Doing Business With FDOT

 In accordance with Florida law, the Florida Department of Transportation acquires services from private suppliers using several different procurement methods, depending on the type of the service or commodity required.
-These are referenced in the tabs above.
-Please click on the tab to learn more about Commodities and Contractual Services, Professional Services, Design-Build, and Construction and Maintenance Services:
+Please review the Reference PowerPoints below to determine which FDOT office is appropriate for the type of work your company performs.

 Reference for Doing Business with FDOT (PowerPoint Presentation)